 Attendance at face-to-face class sessions, skills labs, and clinical experiences is vital to successful course completion.
 Attendance policies specific to skills and clinical courses are found in the related course syllabus.
 Students absent from a face-to-face class are responsible for attaining the missed content.
-It is https://www.nicoletcoll';ege.edu/about/compliance/student-policies/enrollment-assessment-andwithdrawal-information/attendance
+It is the professional responsibility of the student to consult with the instructor prior to any absence.